hhjami/offline-judge/README.md

 * Timeout after 3s for slow solutions
 * Supports C++
 * You can choose the problem and file using a menu
+* It supports special judge.
+The format of the special judge is, `stdin`: user output file, `input.txt`: judge input file, `output.txt`: judge answer file.

 ### How do I get set up? ###